braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 {% alert note %}

-Each user is eligible to receive up to 100 non-expired Content Cards.
+Each user is eligible to receive up to 100 non-expired and non-dismissed Content Cards.
 As a user becomes eligible for more than 100 cards, Braze will begin to remove older cards from their feed, even if they were unread.

 {% endalert %}